 - Giving feedback

 8. Allow Students to Give Feedback in Different Ways

 Part of a teacher’s reflective process involves asking our students for feedback on their education.
 Student feedback can provide us with insight in to how well their needs are being met so it is important that they are all given the opportunity to express themselves in a way they feel comfortable.

 Encouraging opportunities for giving feedback can encompass a mix of:

 - Asking/fielding questions

 - Facilitating peer feedback

-It is important to for you to clarify the purpose of feedback, to allow students to practice giving feedback, and finally—be brave—to be prepared to take on their feedback and make necessary changes.
+It is important for you to clarify the purpose of feedback, to allow students to practice giving feedback, and finally—be brave—to be prepared to take on their feedback and make necessary changes.
 It can be confronting, but students will see that they’re valued in your classroom and this will create a more productive and happier learning environment.